bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 All the configuration options of JsonExtractor are available.
 The multiline-specific options are as follows:

 - line delimiting string and its encoding.
-- instead of the overall number of documents to parse, one can specify the number documents per line.
+- instead of the overall number of documents to parse, you can specify the number documents per line.

 ## Using the JSON UDF's with compressed columns